900johnnymendez/configure-ad/README.md

 <img width="1366" height="768" alt="Screenshot (18)" src="https://github.com/user-attachments/assets/e0dfa35a-cb73-4b02-a766-85fa8aff8bd0" />

-Click install for the new Forest to be installed and for the computer (dc-1) to become a domain controller and wait for the computer to automatically restart.
+Clicked install for the new Forest to be installed and for the computer (dc-1) to become a domain controller and wait for the computer to automatically restart.

 <img width="417" height="244" alt="Screenshot 2026-06-25 215615" src="https://github.com/user-attachments/assets/84c58242-938d-4513-8d49-3cac43edee0b" />